Radiography―Associate in Science

 Effective radiographers possess strong interpersonal skills and must be empathic to patients who may be enduring pain, illness or other discomfort.

-This program is a two-year program not including prerequisites.
+This is a two-year program, not including prerequisites.

 This program is offered on the West Campus in New Port Richey.
 Clinical sites are located throughout Pasco, Hernando, Hillsborough and Pinellas counties.
 Students are required to travel to any assigned clinical sites.

-This program begins each January and contains both academic and clinical components as part of the curriculum.
+This program contains both academic and clinical components as part of the curriculum.